SerenityOS/serenity/Ports/README.md

 If a file is an `.asc` file (PGP signature) it will be imported into `gpg`'s keyring and can later be used for verification using [`auth_opts`](#auth_opts).

+#### `icon_file`

+The file to use for the port launcher icon.
+The icon file is assumed to have a 16x16 as well as a 32x32 layer.

 #### `installopts`

 Options passed to `make install` in the default `install` function.